This post is all about the best places to eat in Hilton Head Island, South Carolina. (Updated 2022)

 Marleys Shrimp and Burger Shack

 Welcome to one of the OG HHI restaurants- Marleys.
-The Shrimp and Burger Shack is an extension of Marleys Island Grill (next recommendation) and is pretty recently opened.
+The Shrimp and Burger Shack is an extension of Marleys Island Grill (now closed *tears*).
 This is a great choice for fast, quality beach-y food for lunch.
 The Shrimp and Burger Shack has a pretty large menu, like crab cakes, cuban sandwiches, scallops, po boys, and fish tacos.
 I finished off the blackened fish tacos (shack style) with the chocolate and vanilla swirl soft serve…which YUM, obvi.
+Check out their shack salad with blacked tilapia- another one of my favs.

 Who doesn’t love a great breakfast/brunch spot?
 While Hilton Head does lack in this genre a bit, Skillets does not.
 Located in Coligny Plaza is delicious and extremely dog friendly, with even a dog menu!
-Ziggy loved the Tailwagging Turkey, while we gorged out on the French Toast, Denver Skillet (pictured above), and the Bananas Foster.
+Ziggy loved the tailwagging turkey, while we gorged out on the french toast, denver skillet (pictured above), and the bananas foster pancakes.
 The only thing I will say is that the coffee game could step it up, but luckily the adorable french bakery is right next door with bomb coffee (& Starbucks is about 5 mins away if you’re a Starbs fanatic).

 The Black Marlin

 Sat on the coast, the Black Marlin provides scenic views with a lovely atmosphere.
-I’ve only been here for lunch, but it looks fun in the nighttime as well with the Hurricane Bar right next door.
-We started off with the Pimento Cheese Dip that comes with amazing fried pita chips and then I had one of the best salads of my life- the Sushi Bowl Salad (subbed wasabi for ginger, FYI).
+I’ve only been here for lunch, but it looks fun in the nighttime, with the Hurricane Bar right next door.
+We started off with the Pimento Cheese Dip that comes with fried pita chips and then I had one of the best salads ever- the Sushi Bowl Salad (subbed wasabi for ginger, FYI).
 Like most places in HHI, the menu is a mix of seafood and traditional American, with items like Lobster Tacos, Burgers of all sorts, and Buffalo Shrimp.

 COAST is part of the newly built Sea Pines Beach Club, which is a great spot for dinner & drinks (specifically wine, with the extensive wine list).
 One mistake I made here was ignoring my waiters advice and not ordering seafood- I got the filet, which was definitely good, but nothing to rave about.
 HOWEVER, I tried the scallops and my jaw dropped!
-The appetizers are also amazing as well, I recommend the Firecracker Shrimp, Tuna Poke Wanton, Guacamole, and Avocado Toast.
+The appetizers are also amazing as well, I loved the firecracker shrimp, tuna poke wanton, guacamole, and avocado toast.
+If you go for lunch, definitely get the farmers market salad- the dressing is to die for and it’s filled with healthy goodness.
+The food is really good, but the great ocean views and beachy ambiance are what really put COAST on my best places to eat in Hilton Head Island list.

 Salty Dog Cafe

-Last but not least, the other iconic staple of Hilton Head Island- the Salty Dog Cafe.
-While the menu has currently changed to Kiwi’s Cookout for to-go orders (I’m not sure if this is temporary due to the pandemic or permanent), the ice cream is still the same, thank goodness!
-The homemade ice cream was on my must-do list in HHI, and that’s for a reason- it is without a doubt the best ice cream ever!
+Another iconic staple of Hilton Head Island- the Salty Dog Cafe.
+The Salty Dog Cafe is back open for indoor and outdoor dining after being briefly to-go order only during COVID.
+While the restaurant is a great post-beach lunch option, the homemade ice cream is on my must-do list in HHI, and that’s for a reason- it is without a doubt the best ice cream ever!
 Maybe it’s the nostalgia, or maybe it’s atmosphere, but don’t miss grabbing a scoop or two (or three) while you visit.